-Making Real Simple Fried Chicken doesn’t have to be complicated.
+Making traditional Southern Fried Chicken doesn’t have to be complicated.
 Learn how to make simple, authentic fried chicken with my quick and easy recipe.
 Perfect for a family dinner or special occasion!

 When I get into the frame of mind to go back to my culinary roots, I always go to recipes that are representative of what I call southern farmhouse cooking.
 I’ve been cooking southern food since I was big enough to reach the stove, so it’s where I feel most comfortable.
 And what’s more southern than fried chicken?

-Making a good, easy fried chicken recipe does not require overnight marinades or special equipment, or any kind of fancy preparation whatsoever.
+Making a good, simple fried chicken recipe does not require overnight marinades or special equipment or any kind of fancy preparation whatsoever.
 If it did, do you think millions of southern women would have cooked it for lunch every day for years and years?

 I can tell you without hesitation that they would not have.
 For our southern grandmothers, it was something they could whip up in a few minutes.

-Well, okay if you really want to do that, but what you typically get from it is a big mass of fried flour with a little bit of chicken in the middle of it.
+Well, okay, if you really want to do that, be my guest.
+But what you typically get with that method is a big mass of fried flour with a little bit of chicken in the middle of it.

 Try to at least find the lightest weight bird in the case.
 If you have the skill to do so, buy a whole chicken and cut it up yourself.
 You’ll save lots of money.
 I, unfortunately, do not have that particular skill.
 Wish I did.
 I’ve tried.
 I’ve tried a lot.